MingshanHe/MingshanHe/README.md

 <!-- ### Hi, <a href="https://charmve.github.io/" target="_blank">there</a> 👋 -->

-### Hey 👋, I am Beal.
-Mingshan He 😀.
+### Hey 👋, I am Mingshan (Beal) He 😀.
-  I have graduated from Faculty  of Robot Science and Engineering, Northeastern University, at June, 2021.
+  I have graduated from Faculty of Robot Science and Engineering, Northeastern University (China), at 2021.
 And I have a Control Engineer 👨‍💻 Experience in ROKAE (Beijing) Technology Co.,LTD 🏢 and now work in Hangzhou.
+I have a interest in **Compliant Control**, **Teleoperation**, **DIY in Robot**, and welcome to share your mind with me.